Keto Hemp Brownies with Nut.ella & Hazelnut Crumbs. NO flour. ZERO sugar. FREE of nasties. Just pure healthy goodness and only 1.3g carbs each!!!!

 - line a 20cm x 20cm silicone mould (or similar) with parchment paper overhanging on all sides.

-- whisk eggs and sweeteners until pale and fluffy.
+- whisk eggs, vanilla and sweeteners until pale and fluffy.

 - melt chocolate and butter over very low heat or a bain-marie and combine with egg mixture.